Developing & running a WordPress website is hassle-free & convenient. Yes, we all know that.

 Why backup is so important?

-A backup will enable you to restore your website and make it normal in case of any unpredictable or unforeseen situation of errors.
+A backup will enable you to restore your website and make it normal in case of any unpredictable or unforeseen situations or errors.

 If you have already engaged a web development company or a web developer to maintain your website, they should be taking regular backups of your website.
 So, you don’t have to worry about it.